Climate research and development

 We publish our research in international peer-reviewed journals and in SMHI reports.
 The two most recent publications are shown below.

-For the third time, SMHI is co-organizing The Swedish Climate Symposium.
-The symposium is an opportunity for researchers, policymakers, and societal stakeholders to meet and learn about the latest Swedish climate research.
-The next symposium will take place in Lund in May 2026, and those who are interested can already ...
+For the third time, SMHI is co-organising The Swedish Climate Symposium, which will take place in Lund between 20 and 22 May.
+The symposium is an opportunity for researchers, decision-makers and social actors to meet and learn about the latest Swedish climate research.
+View the programme and register before 15 April.